patrykmakowiak/knowledge/docs/good-practices/visualization-is-the-key.md

 - implementation plan
 - deployment plan

-When we create a release plan, we can notice so much more from the big picture
+For example, when we create a release plan, we can notice so much more from the big picture
 - blockers and problems
 - potential bottleneck
-- ideas

 or get the ideas

 - maybe we should create the revert plan
 - how much time we should wait after release for 5%?
 - which approach do we want to use to make deployments?